grdddj/done-for-today/plan.md

 - like left-arrow is clicking the left btn, right-arrow is clicking the right btn, etc.
 - some things like wiping the device, loading the all all seed, etc.
 - could even include some clickable buttons there (but then we are almost reimplementing trezor-user-env)

+### Rust API (trezorui2.pyi) validation
+Could have a script to validate Rust API generated from layout.rs
+- checking the default values and types

+### Emu UI testing for people
+Options how to quickly spawn some UI scenarios, e.g. multisig receive, through pytest
+- currently it is possible sometimes with INTERACT=1, but it is not very convenient

 ---